juan-cardelino/facial-landmark-detection/README.md

 # Facial feature detection

 This prorgam calculates facial features from an image.
-It fist detects faces a facial landmarks on a given image.
+It fist detects faces and facial landmarks on a given image.

 <p align="center">
     <img src=Read1.jpg width = "75%">